rfrost-xyz/rfrost-xyz-website/content/contact.md

 description = "Richard Frost - Contact"
 +++

 Email is always welcome, and I encourage comment.
 If I don’t respond or do so only after an extended amount of time has passed, please don’t take it personally.
-The email alias below may change without notice.
+The alias address below may change without notice.
 If a response is necessary, I will reply to your enquiry from my personal email address.

 ## Email